 Now that you know what generally goes into a BARF diet and know why it is beneficial to dogs, why are people still reluctant to switch their dogs from kibble to raw?
-There are many concerns revolving around the topic of safety when it comes to consuming raw meat even for dogs.
+Many concerns revolve around the topic of safety when it comes to consuming raw meat, even for dogs.
 The risk of dogs possibly getting salmonella or e coli poisoning scares people away from the tremendous nutritional benefits it would provide for them to live a healthy life.
 Dogs have been blessed with bacteria-killing genes that helped them survive the wild for this long and eventually have been domesticated for our pleasure.

 Starting from the second raw food touches a dog’s tongue, the saliva contains an enzyme called lysozyme that fights bacteria off any food that enters the dog’s mouth.
-With highly acidic stomachs, any harmful pathogens will be destroyed before it passes further through the body.
+With highly acidic stomachs, your dog will destroy any harmful pathogens before it passes further through the body.
 And finally, with short digestive tracts, any form of bacteria will pass quickly out of the body in the form of healthy stool.

 Another reason people are reluctant to switch to raw feeding is that most traditional veterinarians advise against it.
+Most vets may not know where the meat is sourced or how it is prepared, and raw diets must be complete and balanced to be considered safe for dogs, so generally, they do not recommend it.
 But as many veterinarians do not agree to a raw diet, there are the same amount of studies that show that raw feeding is actually beneficial to dogs.
-Most vets may not know where the meat is sourced or how it is prepared and raw diets must be complete and balanced to be considered safe for dogs, so generally, they do not recommend it.

 Most raw dog food brands are aware of the risks and research thoroughly to assure customers that raw feeding is safe.
 They are held to a standard that pressures them to go that extra mile so customers can drop their preconceived thoughts on why raw feeding is dangerous.

 So what exactly is that “extra mile” that raw dog food brands go through to ensure their product is safe for dog consumption?
-Sourcing from USDA certified meat industries is one way to reassure customers the meat is safe enough for humans to consume as well.
+Sourcing from USDA-certified meat industries is one way to reassure customers the meat is safe enough for humans to consume.
 That means no discarded organs from ill animals or roadkill in their dog’s food.
-This is important because most kibble brands do not use human-grade ingredients but feed-grade products that are deemed unsafe for human consumption and are passed along to your dog’s food because it is cheaper.
+This is important because most kibble brands do not use human-grade ingredients, but feed-grade products deemed unsafe for human consumption and are passed along to your dog’s food because it is cheaper.

 Slowly.
 Nothing throws off a dog’s stomach than ingesting naturally healthy raw food after eating kibble for so long.
-We recommend using raw food as a topper first or mix 1/4th raw food with kibble for the first 3-4 days.
-When your dog has grown accustomed to the meat and no major health issues have occurred then go half kibble half raw food for another 3-4 days.
-You may notice physical changes in your dog by now such as runny eyes, shedding, some form of mucus coating your dog’s stool.
+We recommend using raw food as a topper first or mix 1/4th of raw food with kibble for the first 3-4 days.
+When your dog has grown accustomed to the meat, and no major health issues have occurred, then go half kibble, half raw food for another 3-4 days.
+You may notice physical changes in your dog by now, such as runny eyes, shedding, some form of mucus coating your dog’s stool.
 This is all-natural during the detox process as your dog’s body is resetting to a much healthier state and removing toxins from a processed diet.
-Even as you notice these changes feel free to increase by more than half about 3/4ths raw food and kibble (you guessed it, another 3-4 days).
-Then, finally, you can serve a full meal of raw food by the 2nd week!
-You should start seeing improvements in their health by now and their stool should be smaller and firmer, their coat shiner and their energy levels higher!
-For more transition tips read up on them here: https://www.caliraw.com/pages/raw-feeding-transition-guide
+Even as you notice these changes feel free to increase by more than half about 3/4ths raw food and kibble (you guessed it, another 3-4 days), then, finally, you can serve a full meal of raw food.
+By the 2nd week!
+You should start seeing improvements in their health by now, and their stool should be smaller and firmer their coat shiner, and their energy levels higher!
+For more transition tips, read up on them here: https://www.caliraw.com/pages/raw-feeding-transition-guide

 Acme Canine note

 Our 12-year old boxer mix, Autumn, tried Cali Raw for 20 days.
 She weighs approximately 56 lbs and ate about 1 1/2 pounds of Cali Raw per day.
-It was an easy transition from Ollie Dog Food which was starting to give her stomach upsets and causing her to eat her stools.
-Autumn LOVED Cali Raw and we saw her become more energetic and happy.
-Her stools became smaller and she had no desire to eat them.
+It was an easy transition from Ollie Dog Food, which started to give her stomach upsets and causing her to eat her stools.
+Autumn LOVED Cali Raw, and we saw her become more energetic and happy.
+Her stools became smaller, and she had no desire to eat them.

-After our trial period, we put Autumn back on Ollie and within two days she was back to eating her stools.
+After our trial period, we put Autumn back on Ollie, and within two days, she was back to eating her stools.
 There is not one dog food that is right for all dogs, so you need to find what works best for your dog.
-For Autumn it is a nutritious raw diet.
-Unfortunately, because we live in Ohio and CaliRaw is produced in California the shipping costs have prohibited us from continuing to use it.
+For Autumn, it is a nutritious raw diet.
+Unfortunately, because we live in Ohio and CaliRaw is produced in California, the shipping costs have prohibited us from using it.

-A subscription to CaliRaw costs about $6.25/pound but shipment to Ohio is nearly $60 for 20 lbs of food.
-We are currently on the search for similar raw dog food with shipping costs less than $59.99.
+A subscription to CaliRaw costs about $6.25/pound, but shipment to Ohio is nearly $60 for 20 lbs of food.
+We are currently searching for similar raw dog food with shipping costs of less than $59.99.